Born on a Friday in1981, somewhere in France...

 "The more I grow old, the more I doubt, but this doubt takes a different name, it becomes truth."

 "I've always been curious.
 When I was a little girl, I used to draw and color every day, sing and listen to music for hours, explore the family garden and know every part of it.
 Beyond that, having lived through a difficult childhood and grown up with incomprehension, I had to conquer my freedom and find my answers.
-At the age of 20, I left everything behind to be an intern photographer for a cultural association in Camargue (France).
-Later, I studied Arts at University and professional photography in a private international school in Paris, where I learned more about the technical aspects of photography.
+At the age of 20, I left everything behind to be an intern photographer for a cultural association in Camargue (France), which drived me to study Arts at University and professional photography in a private international school in Paris, where I learned more about the technical aspects of photography.